 So many skincare products, so little time.
-Really, it's easy to become obsessed with all the delectable offerings out there promising smooth, glowing skin.
+Really, it's easy to become obsessed with all the delectable offerings promising smooth, glowing skin.
 But there is a downside to having a robust skincare arsenal: the products don't last forever.
 Time is ticking on that jar of La Mer collecting dust in your beauty cabinet.
 So, how long do skincare products really last?
+We spoke with Teresa Stenzel, esthetician and director of education at Bioelements, for more on the ins and outs of product shelf life.

 The Shelf Life of Skin Care